spacebruce/stroids/README.md

 simple Asteroids clone for the Arduboy

 - !Actung!
--Triggers the bootloader USB bug!
+- Triggers the bootloader USB bug!
 Not my fault!
 Honest!
 To write another game over this one, hold left+up while booting or connect pin 2 to pin 6!
 - !Actung!